Bridge Loans for Homes

 All things considered, there’s a fair amount of optimism required when moving home.
 But when it comes to financing a move, you’ll need more than positive vibes to get things going.
 If you’ve found the house of your dreams but the sale of your existing property is not quite complete, you might have heard that a bridging loan could offer you a solution.

 But what is this type of personal loan and do you need one?
-Let the bridging loan be an enigma to you no more, for here we divulge its secrets.
+Read on to get the lowdown on bridge loans.

 What is a Bridge Loan for Homes?

 A bridge loan for homes is a type of short-term finance, designed to allow you to temporarily bridge a gap for purchasing a property.
 You can take out a bridge loan for just one day, or arrange one for up to a year.
 They’re most commonly used for just a few months.

 You may need a bridging loan if you’re under pressure from vendors to finish a property purchase before the sale of your own has completed.
 Another instance where one may be used is when a developer plans to renovate a home, then sell it on for profit.
 Some landlords do the same but put the home out for let.

 Buying a home at auction is also a common reason for seeking a bridge loan, as you need to hand over money before you’ve sold your existing property.
 In all these examples, if you don’t have a sizeable nest egg ready and waiting to buy your new home, you could apply for a bridge loan.

 - Usually for 6-12 months

 - For existing homeowners